 - a.
-Was your prediction on the previous page correct?
-Answers will vary. - b.
-Draw a line of best fit on the scatter plot.
-Lines may vary. - c.
-Write a prediction function for the line of best fit you drew.
-It seems reasonable to use the points (20, 2) and (176, 26) giving the following equation: y ≈ .15x d.
+Was your prediction on the previous page correct? - b.
+Draw a line of best fit on the scatter plot. - c.
+Write a prediction function for the line of best fit you drew. - d.
 How does this new function compare to your equation in #2?
 What accounts for this change?

-Since we have changed our x and y variables on the graph, the slope will be inverted.
-In #2, our slope was $\frac{40}{6}$ while here our slope is $\frac{6}{40}$ 4.
-Software programs and graphing calculators can be used to draw lines of best fit.
+4. Software programs and graphing calculators can be used to draw lines of best fit.
 Izumi used a graphing calculator to generate a line of best fit for her data on assists and rebounds.
 The graph below shows the line of best fit generated by the calculator.

-However, it is perfectly acceptable for students to "eyeball" the line and then estimate the slope.